FAQs: Updating the Toitū carbon programmes

 What you need to know about updates to our programmes

 The new version is being piloted currently, and our accreditor JAS-ANZ is reviewing our work.
-We’ll share the details once they have been reviewed and tested.
+We’ll update these details once they have been reviewed and tested.

 - We are updating all of our tools, guidance, templates and software to make your work easier.
 User friendly improvements will roll out over three phases.

 - It aligns with the latest in best practice, including ISO 14064-1:2018, science-based target setting principles, GHG Protocol Scope 2 and Scope 3 guidance, and more.
 Watch this recorded webinar to understand the changes to ISO 14064-1 since 2006

 - The new version of the programme allows each organisation to set bespoke scope and boundaries that speak directly to their operations and sustainability strategy.

 At a high level, you’ll need to do a bit of work to start with your why – why are you measuring carbon and who are your key stakeholders for the work.
 This will help establish significance criteria which will let you filter which activities should be measured and which can be excluded.
 We’ll provide tools and guidance to support this process, and you can review and change it over time as your needs and intentions evolve.
 Review this slide pack with some of the key changes.